ebidel/filer.js/README.md

 This is the file to write data to.
 If the does not exist, it is created.
 Otherwise, the file's contents are overwritten if it already exists.

-The second argument is an object with two properties:
+The second argument is an object with three properties:
-- `data`: the content to write into the file
+- `data`: the content to write into the file.
 - `type`: optional mimetype of the content.
+- `append`: optional true if data should be appended to the file.

 The success callback for this method is passed the `FileEntry` for the file that was written to and the `FileWriter` object used to do the writing.